What is CANbus?

 What is Remote Tacho Download?

-- The “.ddd” files are downloaded and stored locally at the (server of the) customer.
+- The “.ddd” files are downloaded and stored in the cloud.
 Note a retention obligation of at least 1 year applies.

-- To use this technology, you will need to purchase the budget-friendly Suivo Remote Tacho Download license.
+- To use this technology, you will need to purchase the budget-friendly Suivo Tacho Cloud license.

-- Remote Tacho Download only works for digital tacho’s.
+- The Tacho Cloud Solution only works for digital tacho’s.

-How works Suivo Remote Tacho Download with Carbon CANbus module and what are some benefits?
+How works Suivo Remote Tacho Download with CANbus module and what are some benefits?

-The Suivo CANbus interface makes a contactless connection to the vehicle’s data network to read out information such as fuel usage and engine parameters.
-The Suivo CANbus interface also connects directly to the digital tachograph to read out real-time driver card information (name and working hours) and to accommodate remote download of tachograph mass storage data and driver card memory.
+The Suivo Tacho Cloud Solution uses the CANbus interface to make a contactless connection to the vehicle’s data network to read out information such as fuel usage and engine parameters.
+The CANbus interface also connects directly to the digital tachograph to read out real-time driver card information (name and working hours) and to accommodate remote download of tachograph mass storage data and driver card memory.
 This interface allows Suivo to give you an accurate view on real vehicle fuel consumption and engine usage.
 On the web application and reports you will get statistics regarding cruise control usage, excessive RPM, as well as fuel used during idling.
 The vehicle’s odometer and fuel level are also displayed in real-time on the Suivo Live Tracking views.

 What is the Driver Awareness Panel?